Go to Reviews.org US Edition

-How to max out your Disney Plus free trial
+How to get the Disney Plus free trial in Australia

-So let us guide you through your first week on Disney Plus before you suspend your subscription (at least until a new and worthy original series releases).
+So let us guide you through your first week with Disney Plus.

 Yarp.
 If you’re signing up to Disney Plus, chances are those Baby Yoda memes finally got to you and you’re looking to stream the original Star Wars series, The Mandalorian.
 That’s completely fair enough.
 It was the thing keeping us subscribed for the first eight weeks.